-If you have been working with websites for some time, it shouldn’t come as a surprise that the ad sizes you choose to display on your site can have a dramatic impact on AdSense earnings (we did a study on it here).
+If you have been working with ads on your website for some time, it shouldn’t come as a surprise that the ad sizes you choose to display on your site can have a dramatic impact on AdSense earnings (we did a study on it here).
 There is absolutely no doubt that AdSense ad sizes — and types of AdSense ad units — affect revenue.

-Depending on the layout of your site, performance of different AdSense ad sizes can vary greatly.
+Depending on the layout of your site, the performance of different AdSense ad sizes can vary greatly.
 Generally speaking, AdSense has a few Google display ad sizes they recommend that are most effective.
 They are as follows:

 Recommended Google Ad Sizes (most popular)